Polymer/old-docs-site/polymer.md

         });
       </script>
     </element>

-In this case, `name-tag` declares two attributes (`myName` and `nameColor`).
-Note that properties declared as attributes default to 'null' unless defaults are set in the prototype, as done for `nameColor` in the above example.
+In this example, `name` has initial value of `null` and `nameColor` has a value of "orange".
+This is because by default, HTML attributes are initially `null`.
+An initial value van be set in the `prototype`.

+**Note:** There's no harm in including a property in both `<element attribute"">` and the `prototype`.
+The latter gives you the ability to set initial and/or default values.
+{: .alert }

 #### Binding and custom attributes